Mount Apatite, Auburn

 207-333-6601 X 2108

-I have a real appatite for Mount Apatite's trails.
+I have a real appetite for Mount Apatite's trails.
 It's an interesting place to ride.
 Especially for a city park.

-At 325 acres it offers a little bit of everything, dense forest stands, semi-precious stone mining sites, abandoned quaries, ledges and large glacial erratics.
+At 325 acres it offers a little bit of everything, dense forest stands, semi-precious stone mining sites, abandoned quarries, ledges and large glacial erratics.

-The trails are all natural surface ranging from old woods roads to sinuous singletracks.
-In all you'll find just under 8 miles of trails.
-They are very well maintained by the City.
+Many of the trails are all natural surface ranging from old woods roads to sinuous singletracks.
+In all you'll find just under 10 miles of trails.
+They are very well maintained by the City of Auburn.
 You'll notice many drainage features to keep water off the trails.
 There are long armored "turnpikes" to keep you high and dry in perpetually muddy areas.
-There are even benches every half mile of so in case you want to stop and take a break.
+There are even benches every half mile or so in case you want to stop and take a break.